Optional Arguments

 or -o

-to specify the location to save the output.
-The default is the INPUT_RUN_DIRECTORY/Cytoprofiling/<timestamp>
+to specify the location to save the output to.
+The default location is the INPUT_RUN_DIRECTORY/CYTOPROFILING/<TIMESTAMP>

 folder.